 What if I find a job on my own in D.C.?

 If you find a job or externship in D.C. based on your efforts, without applying to the program first, you may still wish to participate in the program in either of two ways.
 First, you can contact Professor Walker, explain that you have found a position in D.C., and say you would like to enroll in the program.
 The likely answer will be yes.
 Second, you may wish to enroll in one or two of the courses without joining the full program.
 If so, it will be treated like signing up for any other Moritz course in the summer.

 What if I want to back out after enrolling in the Program?

 Backing out once accepted into the program is strongly discouraged.
-The professors invest their time and reputations in finding internships for students.
+We invest our time and institutional reputation in finding internships for students.
 Employers likewise make an investment in Moritz as they work with us to place students.
 Backing out squanders these investments, and in some cases has resulted in DC employers no longer considering Moritz students for internships or employment.

 To address this problem, students who enroll in the program must pay a $300 good faith deposit, which will be applied to the summer tuition.
 A student who withdraws from the program in violation of the program rules will forfeit the initial $300 deposit.
 This fee reflects the time and expense for the College in individually placing the student in an externship and in not having that time available to assist other students in placement.
 In a small number of instances in past years, students have withdrawn from the program due to health or other significant reasons.
 The administration has waived the loss of deposit in such cases.